loftwah/linux-for-pirates/README.md

 You might imagine that frontend developers are responsible for designing and building the user interface of your network.
 They might work on tasks such as creating wireframes, prototypes, and visual designs, and implementing them using HTML, CSS, and JavaScript.
 Frontend developers are an important part of the development team, as they help to create the user experience that users have when interacting with your network.

+> **Note**: Frontend developers are often referred to as "front-end developers" or "front end developers".

 #### Management

-Not that we'll be starting here but it is important to know that management is a very important part of any organization.
-Management is responsible for the overall direction of the organization, and for ensuring that the organization is meeting its goals and objectives.
+Management is responsible for the overall direction of an organization, and for ensuring that the organization is meeting its goals and objectives.
 Management often works on tasks such as:

 **Setting the overall direction of the organization:** Management might work to set the overall direction of the organization, and to ensure that the organization is meeting its goals and objectives.